Friends of Stellenbosch Mountain

 What to bring (Upper hacks)

 For Upper hacks, we pay even more attention to the weather, to safety and to good preparation than for regular ones.
 The following equipment and preparation is essential.
 The hack leader is authorised to refuse participation of anyone who is not properly equipped.
-For more information, email hanneskoekemoer AT proton DOT me or heggers AT pm DOT me.

 You MUST bring along: FSM will supply (or you can bring it yourself if you have): Optional items